GitLab.com settings

 More details are available on the rate limits for protected paths and raw endpoints.

 GitLab can rate-limit requests at several layers.
 The rate limits listed here are configured in the application.
 These limits are the most restrictive per IP address.
-For more information about the rate limits for GitLab.com, see an overview.
+For more information about the rate limits for GitLab.com, see the documentation in the handbook.

 Rate limiting responses